matbryan52/microscopy-images-qem/README.md

 ## License

-The presentation and figures licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) except where excluded by other licenses, noted in the presentation.
+The presentation and figures are licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) except where excluded by other licenses, noted in the presentation.

 Code is licensed under MIT.